kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // the results of a "preflight" request.
     //
     // The information provided by the `Access-Control-Allow-Methods` and
-    // `Access-Control-Allow-Headers` headers can be cached by the client
+    // `Access-Control-Allow-Headers` response headers can be cached by the
-    // until the time specified by `Access-Control-Max-Age` elapses.
+    // client until the time specified by `Access-Control-Max-Age` elapses.
     //
     // The default value of `Access-Control-Max-Age` response header is
     // 5 (seconds).